matyus/matyus.github.com/_posts/2023-02-10-did-they-pass-the-coding-exercise.md

 It **doesn’t** necessarily mean: how many jobs did you have, and how many years did you work at each of those jobs.

-It **does** necessarily mean: what did you learn and how did you grow while you working that job?
+It **does** necessarily mean: what did you learn and how did you grow while you worked at those jobs?

 So given that we are interviewing them, what might all of this say about how they assimilate, grow, and raise-the-bar if they join our team?